ArbenP/debianDockerInstallScript/README.md

 # EasyDockerInstallScript
 This script will install Docker, Portainer and Docker Compose for Ubuntu or Debian based distros using APT.
+Note: This is for amd64 only, this won't work on ARM devices such as Raspberry Pi
 # Usage

 Clone the repository (you need git installed)